Fred Gray (attorney): Awards

 In 1980, the Southern Christian Leadership Conference awarded Gray its Drum Major Award.
 In 1996, the American Bar Association awarded Gray its Spirit of Excellence Award (having awarded him its Equal Justice Award in 1977).
 The National Bar Association awarded him its C. Frances Stradford Award.
 In 2002, Gray became the first African-American president of the Alabama Bar Association.
 In 2006, the NAACP recognized Gray's accomplishments with the William Robert Ming Advocacy Award, citing the spirit of financial and personal sacrifice displayed in his legal work.

 Gray's hometown of Montgomery renamed the street he grew up on after him in 2021.
 The street was previously named Jefferson Davis Avenue, so the change is a potential violation of the Alabama Memorial Preservation Act.

 In 2022, the University of Alabama School of Law and Princeton University awarded Gray honorary doctorates.
 President Joe Biden presented Gray with the Presidential Medal of Freedom on July 7, 2022.

-In 2025, the Alabama State Bar unveiled a life-size bronze statue of Gray.
+In 2025, the Alabama State Bar unveiled a life-size bronze statue of Gray, by Steven Whyte.
 The statue features Gray seated on an Alabama-sourced limestone bench, holding a legal folio engraved with the words “Lawyers Render Service” – a phrase he coined during his term as president of the Alabama State Bar in 2002.
-That phrase has since become the Bar’s official motto, capturing Gray’s lifelong belief that lawyers are meant to serve.
+That phrase has since become the Bar's official motto, capturing Gray's lifelong belief that lawyers are meant to serve.